tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 # (Re-)[^re]Learning Haskell with(out) Advent of Code

-After searching around a little, I stumbled upon [the Haskell learning resources shared by FP Complete][fpch].
+After looking around a little, I stumbled upon [the Haskell learning resources shared by FP Complete][fpch].
 There's so many goodies here!

 [fpch]: https://tech.fpcomplete.com/haskell/learn

-Ran through tutorials on:
+I ran through tutorials on:
-- Applicative Syntax
+- Applicative Syntax,
-- String Types
+- String Types,
+- Strictness,
+- lenses,
-- Strictness
+- The RIO library,
-- Monad Transformers - todo exercises
+- Monad Transformers, and
-- Safe Exception handling - todo
-- Vectors - to finish
+- Vectors

 loads more there.

-Let's see how I can improve the AoC solutions so far.

-# Refactoring AoC Solutions
+Armed with these newly learnt learnings, I went back to my Advent of Code solutions to see how I could improve them.

+---

-## Small Improvements
+# Small Improvements

 Some small improvements I picked up as handy tips or on a 2nd look saw as obvious and trivial.

-### Writing Stack Scripts
+## Writing Stack Scripts

 For the simpler problems, I didn't need the overhead of generating a full project with `stack new` and opted to replace that with a single `dayX.hs`